brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 1 bht.md

 # Ephesians 1:1 Commentary Help Text

 ## BHT:
-The writer of this epistle identifies himself as an apostle of Jesus Christ, emphasizing his divine appointment and authority.
-The letter is addressed to the saints, believers who have been set apart by the grace of God and whose sins have been forgiven through Christ.
-The intended audience extends beyond just the church in Ephesus, as the letter is meant for all the churches in Asia.
-It is clear that the message of this letter is not only for the original recipients, but for all believers throughout history who seek to grow in their faith and understanding of God's truth.
+By the will of God, this epistle is not only addressed to the Ephesians but also to the saints in all neighboring regions.
+The writer emphasizes that his apostleship is not by his own merit but by God's will.
+The recipients of this letter are described as saints, separated by God's grace in eternal election, redeemed by Christ's sacrifice, and sanctified by the Holy Spirit.
+Thus, the letter is not limited to a particular church but extends to all believers in the region, inviting them to live holy lives in accordance with God's will.

 ## Choicest Commentary Quotes:
 ### Henry Alford: